Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Experiments

-\textbf{Static Obstacles with Spheres.} We now consider a perceptually more challenging setting with the addition of spheres in the environment; results are shown in Figure~\ref{figure:training_curve} (third column).
-We observe that with the addition of spheres, the sample efficiency of both the State-Depth-Concat baseline and our method decreases.
-While spheres that provide positive reward provide the possibility for higher episode return, spheres increase complexity in two ways: (i) spheres may lure agents into areas where it is prone to get stuck; and (ii) although spheres do not block the agent physically, they may occlude the agent's vision and can be visually difficult to distinguish from obstacles in a depth map.

-We observe that with increased environment complexity, our method consistently outperforms the State-Depth-Concat baseline in both final performance and sample efficiency, and by an especially large margin on the environment with thin obstacles.
+\textbf{Static Obstacles with Spheres.} We now consider a perceptually more challenging setting with the addition of spheres in the environment; results are shown in Figure~\ref{figure:training_curve} (c).
+We observe that with additional spheres, the sample efficiency of all methods decreases.
+While spheres with positive reward provide the possibility for higher episode return, spheres increase complexity in two ways: (i) spheres may lure agents into areas where it is prone to get stuck; and (ii) although spheres do not block the agent physically, they may occlude the agent's vision and can be visually difficult to distinguish from obstacles in a depth map.
+We observe that with increased environmental complexity, our method consistently outperforms both the HRL baseline and the State-Depth-Concat baseline in the final performance and sample efficiency.
 We report the average distance moved, number of collisions, and the reward obtained from collecting spheres, in Table \ref{table:sphere}.
 Our method obtains a comparable sphere reward but a longer moved distance, which indicates that our LocoTransformer method is more capable of modeling complex environments using spatial and cross-modal attention.